kevinkace/svg-mask-map/readme.md

 ### SVG transparancy mask

 This is a simple technique that we've been using at ArenaNet for a while.
-I first saw it described in an article [Using SVG to Shrink Your PNGs](http://peterhrynkow.com/how-to-compress-a-png-like-a-jpeg/) in Sept 2014.
+I first saw it described in [Using SVG to Shrink Your PNGs](http://peterhrynkow.com/how-to-compress-a-png-like-a-jpeg/) in Sept 2014.
 The idea is to split a transparent image (PNG) into 2 opaque images, separating the transparancy data from the color data.
 The transparancy data is saved as a greyscale image, and works the same as a layer mask in Photoshop - black is transparent, white is opaque.
-These 2 actual images are fully opque meaning they can be compressed more easily.
+These 2 images are fully opque meaning they can be compressed more easily (JPG, opaque PNG or GIF).

-Creating these 2 images todo
+Creating these images is easily done with [`png2svg`](https://www.npmjs.com/package/png2svg) by Alexander Daniel, which takes a transparent PNG as input, and outputs an SVG with the 2 images (transparency mask and base image) base64 encoded within.
+I then brought those images into Photoshop and reexported to ensure that the quality and file size met my expectations.

 ### SVG paths